himanshu010/onlineIDE/README.md

 <h2 align="center">Introduction</h2>

 Online Ide is created to provide a reliable online platform for developers debugm, run and share their code.
-It does have some features to make it easier for developers to import and share their code, like [Github's Compiler](githubs-compiler), where you can compile and run your code in a single click from github.
+It does have some features to make it easier for developers to import and share their code, like [Github's Compiler][githubs-compiler], where you can compile and run your code in a single click from github.

 <h2 align="center">Technologies Used</h2>